Lesson 2 - Preparing for Learning

 Option 1: If you have access to observe or are working with a child who is deafblind, either at home or in the classroom:

 Closely observe the child and how they use their available vision and/or hearing as well as their preferences and interests.
-Answer each of the following questions in a short paragraph:
+Consider each of the following questions:

 Imagine that Maggie, a child who is deafblind, has been added to your third-grade classroom.
 Here’s what you learn about her:

-You and your partners must decide where to position Maggie’s primary workspace.
+You must decide where to position Maggie’s primary workspace.
 Based on what you know about her, what choices will you make regarding how to best accommodate Maggie’s disability and preferences?
-Discuss as a group and prepare to report your decisions in writing or share in a short presentation to the class.
-Consider creating a diagram or illustration of the classroom or learning environment.

 Quiz